iainquayle/whoberi/README.md

 # whoberi

-Plugin-based double-entry accounting CLI for a one-person Canadian software corp.
+Plain-CSV double-entry bookkeeping driven by Python handler plugins.
+Your ledger logic lives in your repo, not inside the tool.
 Stdlib only, Python 3.11+.

+> *Balanced, as all things should be.* - Thanos

 ## Install